Penn State Learning is open for spring semester!

 GSG Spring 2017 Session Schedule:

-A spring 2017 GSG session schedule will be posted shortly after the Dr. Martin Luther King, Jr. holiday (January 16; no classes in session).
-Please check back to this site, listen to in class announcements or read your syllabus for updates.
-For immediate assistance with your course needs, please consult your faculty and TAs during office hours or stop by departmental resource rooms (e.g,, Chemistry Resource Room in 211 Whitmore, Physics Learning Resource Room in 207 Osmond, etc.)
+GSG sessions are up and running?
+Click here for the GSG session schedule.
+Also, please consult your faculty and TAs during office hours or stop by departmental resource rooms (e.g,, Chemistry Resource Room in 211 Whitmore, Physics Learning Resource Room in 207 Osmond, etc.).

 GSG Employment - Spring 2017

 We currently do not have any positions open for the spring semester.
 Please check back in mid-March to inquire about fall 2017 openings.
 Thank you for your interest in becoming a Guided Study Groups leader.

 Tutorial assistance for STAT 200 can be obtained by participating in Guided Study Groups (GSG) during the fall and spring semesters.
 GSG sessions are free and are led two to three times a week by an undergraduate peer leader, who has previously met success in the course.

 World Campus students can get support for STAT 200 through our online tutoring program .

 Also, TAs from the Department of Statistics provide shared office hours for STAT 100 and STAT 200 during the fall and spring semester in 220 Boucke.

 STAT 200 - Elementary Statistics (4)